Financial Aid and Scholarships

 Scholarships for HDFS Students

 These scholarships are offered by the Department of Human Development and Family Studies.
-Review the eligibility requirements for each below and apply here.
+Review the eligibility requirements and access the application form for each below.

 - Corneal Award for Outstanding Student Achievement in HDFS

 This award, created in recognition of the long-term contributions of Sherry Corneal to the personal and professional development of undergraduate students in HDFS, is intended to recognize an outstanding senior HDFS student who has combined strong classroom achievement, career-related extracurricular activities, and personal and professional growth during their HDFS studies.